-\end{lemma} \begin{proof} The proof can be carried out similarly to \cref{lem:OC_conv_accuracy} where one has to be careful with the case of switching points being too close, i.e., $\Dmax_a(u) \le \Delta$.
+\end{lemma} \begin{proof} The proof can be carried out similarly to \cref{lem:OC_conv_accuracy}, but we have to be careful with the case of switching points being too close, i.e., $\Dmax_a(u) \le \Delta$.
 This leads to the corresponding exception \eqref{eq:accuracy_E}, which will be verified analogously to \cite[Lemma~5.4]{Manns2024}.

 We start with an arbitrary $\Delta \in (0, r)$.
-First we define $\hat u \coloneqq T(u,\Delta)$ and $\ared(u,\Delta)$ will be estimated using the first-order approximation
+First, we define $\hat u \coloneqq T(u,\Delta)$ and $\ared(u,\Delta)$ will be estimated using the first-order approximation

-of $F$ which follows from the Lipschitz continuity of $\nabla F \colon L^1(t_0,T;\R^N) \to L^\infty(t_0,T;\R^N)$.
+of $F$, which follows from the Lipschitz continuity of $\nabla F \colon L^1(t_0,T;\R^N) \to L^\infty(t_0,T;\R^N)$.
 Using this estimate yields